ems-project/elasticms-demo/README.md

 ### FAQ

 - The labels are not translated in the skeleton: clear the cache for the corresponding skeleton i.e. `demo-preview cache:clear`
+- I do not see form submissions in the elasticms mini-CRM: Please update the auth-key in the form config

 ### Useful commands